AtriCure (NASDAQ:ATRC) Updates FY 2022 Earnings Guidance

-AtriCure (NASDAQ:ATRC – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+AtriCure (NASDAQ:ATRC – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of -$1.12–$1.07 for the period, compared to the consensus earnings per share estimate of -$1.10.
 The company issued revenue guidance of $323.00 million-$333.00 million, compared to the consensus revenue estimate of $324.43 million.

 Hedge Funds Weigh In On AtriCure

-Several hedge funds have recently added to or reduced their stakes in ATRC.
-PNC Financial Services Group Inc. increased its stake in AtriCure by 47.7% in the first quarter.
-PNC Financial Services Group Inc. now owns 5,975 shares of the medical device company’s stock valued at $392,000 after purchasing an additional 1,931 shares during the last quarter.
-AlphaCrest Capital Management LLC purchased a new position in AtriCure in the first quarter valued at approximately $343,000.
-MetLife Investment Management LLC increased its stake in AtriCure by 54.8% in the first quarter.
-MetLife Investment Management LLC now owns 24,141 shares of the medical device company’s stock valued at $1,585,000 after purchasing an additional 8,549 shares during the last quarter.
-Dimensional Fund Advisors LP increased its stake in AtriCure by 7.0% in the first quarter.
-Dimensional Fund Advisors LP now owns 717,125 shares of the medical device company’s stock valued at $47,092,000 after purchasing an additional 46,705 shares during the last quarter.
-Finally, Sei Investments Co. increased its stake in AtriCure by 0.5% in the first quarter.
-Sei Investments Co. now owns 94,103 shares of the medical device company’s stock valued at $6,182,000 after purchasing an additional 461 shares during the last quarter.
-95.36% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in the company.
+FMR LLC raised its holdings in shares of AtriCure by 21.3% in the 2nd quarter.
+FMR LLC now owns 49,060 shares of the medical device company’s stock worth $2,004,000 after buying an additional 8,599 shares in the last quarter.
+BNP Paribas Arbitrage SA increased its holdings in AtriCure by 204.3% during the 2nd quarter.
+BNP Paribas Arbitrage SA now owns 14,697 shares of the medical device company’s stock valued at $601,000 after purchasing an additional 9,868 shares in the last quarter.
+Rhumbline Advisers increased its holdings in AtriCure by 16.6% during the 2nd quarter.
+Rhumbline Advisers now owns 59,955 shares of the medical device company’s stock valued at $2,450,000 after purchasing an additional 8,529 shares in the last quarter.
+UBS Group AG increased its holdings in AtriCure by 122.3% during the 2nd quarter.
+UBS Group AG now owns 3,148 shares of the medical device company’s stock valued at $129,000 after purchasing an additional 1,732 shares in the last quarter.
+Finally, JPMorgan Chase & Co. increased its holdings in AtriCure by 25.6% during the 2nd quarter.
+JPMorgan Chase & Co. now owns 51,461 shares of the medical device company’s stock valued at $2,103,000 after purchasing an additional 10,494 shares in the last quarter.
+Institutional investors and hedge funds own 95.36% of the company’s stock.

 AtriCure, Inc develops, manufactures, and sells devices for the surgical ablation of cardiac tissue and systems, and intercostal nerves to medical centers in the United States, Europe, Asia, and internationally.
 The company offers Isolator Synergy Clamps, a single-use disposable radio frequency products; multifunctional pens and linear ablation devices, such as the MAX Pen device that enables surgeons to evaluate cardiac arrhythmias, perform temporary cardiac pacing, sensing, and stimulation and ablate cardiac tissue with the same device; and the Coolrail device, which enable users to make longer linear lines of ablation.